juangamella/ges/README.md

 # Greedy Equivalence Search (GES) Algorithm for Causal Discovery

-This is a python implementation of the GES algorithm from the paper [*"Optimal Structure Identification With Greedy Search"*]((https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)) by David Maxwell Chickering.
+This is a python implementation of the GES algorithm from the paper [*"Optimal Structure Identification With Greedy Search"*](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf) by David Maxwell Chickering.
+It includes the additional turning phase described in [Hauser & Bühlmann (2012)](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf).

 The implementation has been thoroughly tested (see [tests](#tests)), and has been written with an emphasis on readability and keeping a tiny dependency stack.

 ## Installation